AllenInstitute/datacube/INSTALL.rst

     crossbar start --config config-demo.json

-And pointing your browser to http://localhost:8082/ and clicking on the links.
+Wait for the "Server Ready." message, and then point your browser to http://localhost:8082/ and click on the links.